python-pillow/Pillow/docs/reference/ImageDraw.rst

     :param spacing: The number of pixels between lines.
     :param align: "left", "center" or "right".

-.. py:method:: PIL.ImageDraw.Draw.textsize(text, font=None)
+.. py:method:: PIL.ImageDraw.Draw.textsize(text, font=None, spacing=0)

     Return the size of the given string, in pixels.

     :param text: Text to be measured.
-If it contains any newline characters, the text is passed on to mulitiline_textsize()
+If it contains any newline characters, the text is passed on to multiline_textsize()
     :param font: An :py:class:`~PIL.ImageFont.ImageFont` instance.
+    :param spacing: If the text is passed on to multiline_textsize(), the number of pixels between lines.

 .. py:method:: PIL.ImageDraw.Draw.multiline_textsize(text, font=None, spacing=0)